Do you want to take stunningly sharp images with your smartphone? Do you struggle to capture sharp smartphone photography?

 The focus lock is especially useful when you have a stationary subject somewhere in the frame–but you want to recompose your photo.

-You can lock focus on your subject, then move the phone around, trying different compositions.
+You can lock focus on your subject, then move the phone around, trying different smartphone compositions.
 Your subject will remain sharp, no matter where you put it within the photo!

 Related Post: 5 Smartphone Portrait Photography Tips